simonoxen/plastimatch/doc/sphinx/getting_started.rst

 If you are using Windows, you will need a git client.
 We recommend cygwin (http://cygwin.com) for command-line users, and TortoiseGit (http://tortoisegit.org) for graphical users.
+Starting with Windows 10, you can use the Ubuntu bash shell for git client.

 If you have already downloaded a previous version, you can update to the latest version by executing the following command